uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

     conda activate tensorflow
     ```

-1. The TensorFlow CPU and GPU versions requires pip to be up-to-date, to install and upgrade pip to the latest version, within your conda environment use the below command.
+1. The TensorFlow CPU and GPU versions requires pip to be up-to-date.
+To install and upgrade pip to the latest version, within your conda environment use the below command.
 See our [section](../../cheaha/open_ondemand/ood_jupyter.md#pip-installs-packages-outside-of-environment), on why installing pip within a conda environment is advised.

     ```bash
     pip install --upgrade pip